briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 ### Installing packages

-In the unlikely event you've somehow gotten this far without understanding what you've been doing, [pacman] is Arch Linux's package manager which allows you to install lots of software from the official repository.
+Just in case you've somehow gotten this far without understanding what you've been doing, [pacman] is Arch Linux's package manager which allows you to install lots of software from the official repository.
 Assuming you have an internet connection, [pacman] should just work out-of-the-box, but there are a